hanino87/requests_with_python_training_with_hannes/README.md

 ## How to run the tests ?

-Be in the backend folder where your own pythonfile with the requests are
+create a pythonfile and paste the code above in the file.

 run following command.
 It´can be python3 instead of python for linux/macOS users